jonkiddy/Advent-of-Code-2023/README.md

 <b>Hello! :wave: I'm having fun with [AoC](https://adventofcode.com/) using Python3.12 on MacOS. :computer: </b>

-I'm experimenting with VS Code and "GitHub Copilot Chat" to help write some of the code.
-As per the rules, I don't intend to attempt to earn any points but to simiply have fun while experimenting with Generative AI. :smile: When I've remembered, I've added my prompts to the top of each day's code.
+I'm experimenting with "GitHub Copilot Chat" to help write some of the initial code for each respective day.
+As per the rules, I don't intend to attempt to earn any points but to simiply have fun while experimenting with Generative AI, hence the DALL-E images. :smile: When I've remembered, I've added my prompts to the top of each day's code.

 To run my code...